Mozilla Corporation: Google

 The Mozilla Corporation's relationship with Google has been noted in the popular press, especially with regard to their paid referral agreement.
 Mozilla's original deal with Google to have Google Search as the default web search engine in the browser expired in 2011, but a new deal was struck, where Google agreed to pay Mozilla just under a billion dollars over three years until 2017 in exchange for keeping Google as its default search engine.
 The price was driven up due to aggressive bidding from Microsoft's Bing and Yahoo!'s presence in the auction as well.
 Despite the deal, Mozilla Firefox maintains relationships with Bing, Yahoo!, Yandex, Baidu, Amazon.com and eBay.
 The partnership with Google was renewed in 2017 and remains active as of 2022.

+In 2022, 81% of Mozilla's revenues were derived from Google.

 The 2007 release of the anti-phishing protection in Firefox 2 in particular raised considerable controversy: Anti-phishing protection, enabled by default, is based on a list updated twice hourly from Google's servers.
 The browser also sends a cookie with each update request.
 Internet privacy advocacy groups have expressed concerns surrounding Google's possible uses for this data, especially since Firefox's privacy policy states that Google may share (non-personally identifying) information gathered through safe browsing with third parties, including business partners.

 Following Google CEO Eric Schmidt's comments in December 2009 regarding privacy during a CNBC show, Asa Dotzler, Mozilla's director of community development suggested that users use the Bing search engine instead of Google search.
 Google also promoted Firefox through YouTube until the release of Google Chrome.

+In 2024, the U.S. Department of Justice proposed antitrust remedies that could impact Google's ability to maintain default search engine agreements, including its deal with Mozilla.
+Mozilla expressed concerns that such measures might inadvertently harm independent browser developers without significantly enhancing search competition.

 Yahoo

-In November 2014, Mozilla signed a five-year partnership with Yahoo!, making Yahoo!
-Search the default search engine for Firefox browsers in the US.
+In November 2014, Mozilla signed a five-year partnership with Yahoo!, making Yahoo Search the default search engine for Firefox browsers in the US.
 With the release of Firefox Quantum on November 17, 2017, Google became the default search engine again.

+Mozilla's deal with Yahoo was to generate $375 million a year for Mozilla.
+But in 2017, after Yahoo was purchased by Verizon, Mozilla used a clause in the contract to end it, returning Google as the default search engine.

+Mozilla received $338 million in 2019 from the settlement with Verizon.